freebsd-haskell/ports/README.md

 ========

-This repository is to provide support for working with the Glorious Haskell Compiler and Haskell Cabal on FreeBSD, it hosts the work of volunteers interested in maintaining such ports.
+This repository is to provide support for working with the Glorious Glasgow Haskell Compilation System and Haskell Cabal on FreeBSD, it hosts the work of volunteers interested in maintaining such ports.
 It considered a highly experimental collection and it may contain ports that are not present in the Ports Collection currently.

 How to Use